Reflective Tanning Blankets – Are They Safe?

-Thankfully, there are alternatives to reflective tanning blankets, and we are more than happy to tell you about those.
-But first, let’s learn a little more about why reflective tanning blankets might cause more harm than good, despite the golden glow they may give you.
+However, first, let’s explore why reflective tanning blankets might cause more harm than good, despite the golden glow they may provide.

 What Are Reflective Tanning Blankets?